In this article

 Whatever stage you or someone you know is at, support is available to help you or them take back control.
 Quitting is possible.

 Alcoholic behavior can take a serious toll on all types of relationships.
-Because someone who struggles with alcoholism tends to exhibit irritability, this can create tension in relationships.
+For instance, alcoholics tend to exhibit irritability, creating tension in relationships.

 Since many alcoholics lie about their behaviors, distrust in relationships can develop.

-And, because late-stage alcoholics may prioritize drinking over their work and family obligations, it’s obvious how this can affect their partners and other family members.
+Late-stage alcoholics may prioritize drinking over their work and family obligations.
+As such, it’s obvious how their drinking can affect their partners and other family members.

-Helping an alcoholic can be tough on your own, but there are options that can help your relationship as well.
+Helping an alcoholic can be tough on your own, but many options can help your relationship.

 Often, loved ones are responsible for the alcoholic to self-assess and begin to ask themselves, "Am I an Alcoholic?"